 Insurance requirement: Must be in-state policy, at the state minimum.
 What about rideshare insurance?

 Car insurance is issued state-by-state because each state can have very different insurance regulations.
 Your car insurance policy must by issued in the state where you’re going to drive.
 If you just moved to California from Arizona and your insurance policy originates in Arizona, you’ll need to get it changed.
-Contact your instance company for more help.
+Contact your insurance company for more help.
 There are some exceptions to the in-state rule for cities that are very close to a state border.

 Lyft requires that your vehicle is insured to the state minimum.
 Your name must be on the insurance policy.
 If your name isn’t on the insurance card, you’ll have to get the insurance declaration from your provider and upload it to Lyft.

 I recommend that you seek out rideshare insurance.
 To do that, do a google search for “rideshare insurance in *your state*” Most policies are designed to cover you during the period of driving when you have the app turned on but no passenger in your car.
 A rideshare-friendly policy will prevent you from getting dropped by your insurance provider.